nutty-raccoon/paynet/infra/price-provider/README.md

 ]
 ```

+- **COIN_DEMO_GECKO_API_KEYS**: JSON array of demo API keys.
+The service rotates through them for each API call to distribute rate limit usage.
 - **CURRENCIES**: JSON array of fiat or crypto currency codes.
 Examples: `["usd"]`, `["usd","eur"]`.
 - **TOKENS**: JSON array where each token has `symbol`, `chain`, and `address` fields.
 - **PORT** & **HOST**: Override the default listening port and host interface.